The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Employee recognition by an employer can be an important motivational tool, as well as having a positive effect on an employee’s desire to remain with the company or organisation.
-Most employer awards made to an employee are liable to be treated as taxable earnings under ITEPA 2003, s 62 or as a benefit under ITEPA 2003, s 201 because they are given as a ‘reward’ by reason of the employment.
+Employee recognition by an employer can be an important motivational tool, as well as having a positive effect on retention.
+Most employer awards made to an employee are treated as taxable earnings under ITEPA 2003, s 62 or as a benefit under ITEPA 2003, s 201 because they are given as a ‘reward’ by reason of the employment.
 However, subject to certain conditions being satisfied, a specific tax exemption exists for long service awards.

-Long service awards made to employees to mark long service are exempt from PAYE provided the following conditions are satisfied:
+Long service awards made to employees to mark long service are exempt from tax and NIC provided the following conditions are satisfied:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login

 Terminal loss relief for trade losses in the final 12 monthsTrading losses incurred by a company in the final 12 months leading up to the discontinuance of trade may be carried back for up to three years from the period beginning immediately before that 12-month period.
 So if the final accounting

 This guidance note explains the general rules surrounding the availability of indexation allowance on the disposal of company assets and provides information on the rebasing rules for assets held on 31 March 1982.
 For an overview of the general position regarding company disposals, please refer to